ebake310/DataCamp_Projects/README.md

 [GitHub_History_Scala.ipynb](/GitHub_History_Scala.ipynb) Analysis of the Scala repository, looking at recent pull requests and developer contributions.

 [Nobel_Prize_Winners.ipynb](/Nobel_Prize_Winners.ipynb) analyses the winners of the Nobel Prize, with visualizations of where winners are from, their gender, and their age.

+[Handwashing_Analysis.ipynb](/Handwashing_Analysis.ipynb) analyses handwashing data from clinics in 19th century Germany to demonstrate that handwashing reduces mother mortality after giving birth.
+Bootstrapping of the mean proportion of deaths is employed to estimate the confidence interval of the reduction in mother mortality after handwashing is mandated.